 A traditional Italian meal will go like this: antipasto (starter), primo (pasta), secondo (meat and vegetables), dolci (dessert), followed by coffee and liquors.
 Do Italians eat like this every day?

-Fortunately for those of us that live here, no!
+Fortunately for those of us who live here, no!
 But these are typically the headings that you’ll see on a menu, so it’s best to have an idea of what they mean.
 There’s a lot to cover in this section, here’s a breakdown:

 How To Find Local Restaurants in Rome